sparkybg/UniSolder-5.2/README.md

 - HAKKO T12/T15 (series TC)
 - HAKKO FX8801 (PTC)
 - PACE TD100 (series TC, the controller also uses the cold junction sensor in the iron's handle)
-- PACE TD200 (series TC, the controller also uses the cold junction sensor in the iron handle)
+- PACE TD200 (series TC, the controller also uses the cold junction sensor in the iron's handle)
 - JBC C245 (series or separate TC, depends on connection)
 - JBC C210 (series TC)
 - JBC Microtweezers (2 separate heaters, each with series TC)